JohnReeves/things-in-c/README.md

-# things-in-c
+### things-in-c
-some examples of c programs that kids can do in repl.it
+Anything kids are asked to do in Python at school, you can easily do in c .

-eg:
+Some examples of c programs that kids can do in repl.it:
 * sorting;
 * ciphers;
 * images;